k8-scalar/k8-scalar/docs/scalar/development.md

 JavaDoc documentation is available in the `development/scalar/doc` directory in your local git repository of k8-scalar

 ## Scalar development workflow
-Open the project in Eclipse.
-Click on project -> Configure -> Convert to Maven project.
 All dependencies are managed via Maven
+Import the project in Eclipse as a Maven project.
+Depending on the Eclipse version, either:
+  * Import the project as a Maven project.
+  * Open the project from the directory.
+Then right click on the project.
+Click on the appearing menu: -> Configure -> Convert to Maven project.

 To execute a dummy Scalar experiment on your local machine, you can start Scalar with the default `experiment.properties` and `platform.properties` configuration files.
 Start the Jave class Launcher.class in Eclipse with as command-line arguments `conf/platform.properties` and `conf/experiment.properties`.

 You also compile the Scalar code at the command line with `mvn package`.

 You execute the dummy Scalar experiment as
 ```
 java -jar target/scalar-1.0.0.jar conf/platform.properties conf/experiment.properties
 ```